FernVR/mosaic/README.md

 ### Book Club Section

--   A brief description of the club and what happens, accompanied by a image of the loction of the meeting spot on google maps, as well as an unordered list with all the detaila of the club and how to get involved.
+-   A brief description of the club and what happens, accompanied by a image of the loction of the meeting spot on google maps, as well as an unordered list with all the details of the club and how to get involved.

--   Contact information for the club-runner is displayed at the bottom with some motivational words to encourage users to get in touch.

 -   Mobile screens will have the information of the book club display one after the other, but on larger screens will display next to each other so the section fits nicely on a wide screen.